-Resource Scheduling & Commitment (RSC) - RSC performs security-constrained resource commitment based on generation offers, Demand Resource offers, Demand bids, Day-ahead Scheduling Reserve Offers, Increment Offers, Decrement bids and transaction schedules submitted by participants and based on PJM RTO reliability requirements.
+- Resource Scheduling & Commitment (RSC) RSC performs security-constrained resource commitment based on generation offers, Demand Resource offers, demand bids, Day-ahead Reserve offers, increment offers, decrement bids and transaction schedules submitted by participants and based on PJM RTO reliability requirements.
 RSC enforces physical resource specific constraints that are specified in the generation offer data and generic transmission constraints that are entered by the Market Operator.
-RSC provides an optimized economic resource commitment schedule for the next forty-eight (48) hours and it utilizes a mixed integer linear programming solver to create an initial resource dispatch for the next Operating Day.

-- Scheduling, Pricing & Dispatch (SPD) SPD performs security-constrained economic dispatch using the commitment profile produced by RSC.
-SPD calculates hourly resource generation MW levels, LMPs and Day-Ahead Scheduling Reserve Clearing Prices for all load and generation buses for each hour of the next Operating Day.
-SPD utilizes a linear programming solver to develop the economic dispatch solution while respecting generic transmission constraints that affect dispatch, such as reactive interface limits, and thermal limits. - Simultaneous Feasibility Test (SFT) SFT performs AC contingency analysis using a contingency list from the PJM Energy Management System (EMS) and creates generic constraint equations based on any violations that are detected.
+RSC provides an optimized economic resource commitment schedule for the next forty-eight (48) hours and it utilizes a mixed integer linear programming solver to create an initial resource dispatch for the next Operating Day. - The objective of the commitment software (RSC) is to minimize the overall system production cost subject to various security and reliability constraints such as power balance constraints, transmission constraints, reserve requirement constraints, physical resource constraints, etc. This overall system production cost in RSC includes any penalty costs associated for violating security and reliability constraints. - Scheduling, Pricing & Dispatch (SPD) SPD performs security-constrained economic dispatch using the commitment profile produced by RSC.
+SPD calculates hourly resource generation MW levels, LMPs and Day-ahead Reserve Clearing Prices for all load and generation buses for each hour of the next Operating Day.
+SPD utilizes a linear programming solver to develop the economic dispatch solution while respecting generic transmission constraints that affect dispatch, such as reactive interface limits, and thermal limits. - The objective of the dispatch software (SPD) is to minimize the overall system production cost subject to various security and reliability constraints such as power balance constraints, transmission constraints, reserve requirement constraints, physical resource constraints, etc. for a given commitment status of generation and economic demand response resources.
+This overall system production cost in SPD includes any penalty costs associated for violating security and reliability constraints. - Simultaneous Feasibility Test (SFT) SFT performs AC contingency analysis using a contingency list from the PJM Energy Management System (EMS) and creates generic constraint equations based on any violations that are detected.
 These generic constraint equations are then passed back to SPD for resolution.
-SFT ensures that the Day-Ahead Market results are physically feasible considering PJM RTO security constraints and reliability requirements.
+SFT ensures that the Day-ahead Market results are physically feasible considering PJM RTO security constraints and reliability requirements.

-Exhibit 3: Settlement Subsystems
+Exhibit 2: Settlement Subsystems

-The Energy Market technical software develops the Day-Ahead Market results based on minimizing production cost of energy and reserve to meet the Demand bids and Decrement bids that are submitted into the Day-Ahead Market while respecting the PJM RTO security constraints and reliability requirements that are necessary for the reliable operation of the PJM RTO.
+The Energy Market technical software develops the Day-ahead Market results based on minimizing production cost of energy and reserve to meet the demand bids and decrement bids that are submitted into the Day-ahead Market while respecting the PJM RTO security constraints and reliability requirements that are necessary for the reliable operation of the PJM RTO.

-Subsequent to the close of the generation Re-bidding Period at 1415, the RSC is the primary tool used to determine any change in steam resource commitment status based on minimizing the additional startup costs and costs to operate steam resources at economic minimum in order to provide sufficient operating reserves to satisfy the PJM Load Forecast (if greater than cleared total demand in the Day-Ahead Market) and adjusted Day-Ahead Scheduling Reserve (Operating Reserves) requirements.
+Subsequent to the close of the generation Re-bidding Period at 14:15, the RSC is the primary tool used to determine any change in steam resource commitment status based on minimizing the additional startup costs and costs to operate steam resources at economic minimum in order to provide sufficient operating reserves to satisfy the PJM Load Forecast (if greater than cleared total demand in the Day-ahead Market) and adjusted Day-ahead Reserve requirements.

 The purpose of this second phase of resource commitment, known as the Reliability Assessment and Commitment (RAC) run, is to ensure that PJM has scheduled enough generation in advance to meet the PJM Load Forecast for the next Operating Day and for the subsequent day.
-Combustion Turbine (CT) resources are included in the scheduling process and are scheduled in the Day-Ahead Market.
+Combustion Turbine (CT) resources are included in the scheduling process and are scheduled in the Day-ahead Market.
 However, the decisions concerning actual operation of pool-scheduled CT resources during the Operating Day are not made until the current operating hour in Real-time dispatch.